ilmax/site/content/posts/import-many-terraform/index.md

 - AAD Groups
 - AAD Groups membership

-If you really want to, you can make the script look up these resources using the azure cli, for example I'm doing this to lookup AAD groups since they follow a naming convention:
+If you want to, you can make the script look up these resources using the azure cli, for example, I'm doing this to lookup AAD groups since they follow a naming convention:

 ```ps
 ImportIfNotExists 'sample.azuread_group.your_group_name' $(az ad group show --group "your-group-name-prefix-$env" --query id --output tsv)